jwchong89/jwchong89.github.io/_news/POTECH_talk.md

 #false - no hyperlink and post below is the news

 ---
-POSTECH, PDE and Applied Analysis Seminar
+Pohang University of Science and Technology, PDE and Applied Analysis Seminar
 <!-- cmd + / : comments the whole line-->

 <!--- (# https://alshedivat.github.io/al-folio/blog/2015/math/)